 Update: 3 February 14:30

-Dr Li Lanjuan announced that three complete sets of corona virus have now been separated and isolated in a Chinese medical lab and that immunisation will be ready in a matter of days and weeks.
+Dr Li Lanjuan announced that three complete sets of corona virus have now been separated and isolated in a Chinese medical lab and that immunisation will be ready in a matter of weeks.
 In addition research groups from Germany, UK, USA and Australia are working around the clock to finalise the immunisation.

 There are 45 new fatalities today, all in Wuhan, with 85 people being cured.
 The total number of fatalities since the virus began is 305 with the total number of people having recovered being 385.
 This is now the second consecutive day when the number of recoveries has exceeded the number of fatalities.